PdIPS/CBXpy/docs/userguide/dynamics.rst

 The objective function
 ----------------------

 A key element of each particle dynamic is the objective function :math:`f(x)`.
 This function has to be specified by the user.
-A priori one assumes that it is a map :math:`f: \mathbb{R}^d \to \mathbb{R}`.
-However, in many cases we need to evaluate the objective on the whole ensemble.
+A priori, one assumes that it is a map :math:`f: \mathbb{R}^d \to \mathbb{R}`.
+However, we need to evaluate the objective on the whole ensemble.
 The naive approach here, would be to loop over all indices :math:`m=1, \ldots, M, n=1, \ldots, N` and evaluate :math:`f(x^{m,n})` separately.
 However, this is not efficient and since the objective evaluation might happen a lot, it is better to evaluate the objective on the whole array at once.
 Therefore, we need to ensure that objective function ``dyn.f`` can be evaluated on an array of shape :math:`M\times N\times d` and we always think of maps

 .. math::
     \mathbb{R}^{M\times N\times d} \to \mathbb{R}^{M\times N}.

-I.e., in terms of dimensionality an application of ``dyn.f`` strips away the last dimension (which is the dimension of the original problem :math:`\mathcal{X}=\mathbb{R}^d`) and keeps the structure given by :math:`M\times N`.
+I.e., in terms of dimensionality an application of ``dyn.f`` strips away the dimension of the original problem :math:`\mathcal{X}=\mathbb{R}^d` and keeps the structure given by :math:`M\times N`.

 However, there might be cases where the user specifies an objective function that only works within the original interpretation, i.e., :math:`f: \mathbb{R}^d \to \mathbb{R}`, as in the following example: